|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITV.|

 “They have it in their shuttle bay, but have not attempted to repair it or examine it because they are unfamiliar with our technology.”

 Sandra, who had said nothing since uttering Paul’s name, suddenly jumped to her feet and ran out.
-Helena and Tanya both stood and moved to follow—they could hear her running up the steps to the mezzanine around Main Mission—but Koenig stopped them by saying that he would go to her.
+Helena and Tanya both stood and moved to follow—they could hear her running up the steps to the balcony in Main Mission—but Koenig stopped them by saying that he would go to her.
 Though certainly another woman’s comfort might be preferable, he felt compelled to be the one to speak to the girl now.

-He found her staring out at the stars of an east-facing window, soft sobs shaking her shoulders.
+He found her staring out at the stars of an west-facing window, soft sobs shaking her shoulders.
 Koenig stepped up to her side, and in a move that surprised even himself—for he was not a particularly affectionate man, except with Helena—reached over and took her by the shoulders, turning her until he could draw her into an embrace.
 Sandra stiffened at first, then her slim arms slipped about his waist and held him tightly.

 “I am sorry, Sandra.
 I know it was a great shock to you to hear about Paul,” Koenig said softly.